darklaunch/darklaunch.com/blog/2012/04/24/byobu-start-automatically-in-guake-as-the-default-shell.md

+# Byobu start automatically in guake as the default shell

 To launch byobu automatically at login, on the command line, run `byobu-enable`. byobu-enable is a "wrapper script for enabling/disabling automatic startup of byobu after login into text console".

 ```bash